 B₄C - CVD Boron Carbide

-Boron carbide (B₄C) is a highly important high-performance ceramic material.
-Composed of boron and carbon elements, it is second only to diamond and cubic boron nitride in hardness.
+Boron carbide (B₄C) is an important high-performance ceramic material composed of boron and carbon elements.
+It is extremely hard, ranking just below diamond and cubic boron nitride in hardness.

 Characteristic

-High Purity & Density: The CVD process enables precise control of composition and structure, making pyrolytic boron carbide far superior in purity and density to conventionally sintered/hot-pressed boron carbide.
+High Purity and Density: The CVD process enables precise control of composition and microstructure, resulting in pyrolytic boron carbide with significantly higher purity and density compared to conventional sintered or hot-pressed boron carbide.

-Excellent Mechanical Properties: It is one of the hardest materials in nature, surpassed only by diamond and cubic boron nitride (CBN).
-The CVD pyrolysis process further optimizes its microstructure (e.g., fine grains, defect-free), enhancing its mechanical performance.
+Excellent Mechanical Properties: It is one of the hardest known materials in nature, second only to diamond and cubic boron nitride (CBN).
+The CVD process further refines its microstructure (e.g., fine grains and defect-free structure), resulting in superior mechanical performance.

-Outstanding High-Temperature Resistance & Thermal Stability: Its stable crystal structure (trigonal system) and dense microscopic morphology allow it to withstand extreme high-temperature environments.
+Outstanding High-Temperature Stability: Its stable trigonal crystal structure and dense microstructure enable reliable performance under extreme high-temperature environments.

-Excellent Chemical Inertness: It exhibits extremely high chemical stability, offering outstanding resistance to most strong acids, strong alkalis, molten metals, and corrosive gases.
+Excellent Chemical Inertness: It exhibits strong chemical stability and excellent resistance to most strong acids, alkalis, molten metals, and corrosive gases.

 Parameter